ranjithshegde/ccls.nvim/README.md

 ## Tests

 This will take some time.
-Need to figure out how to run an lsp for testing.
+Need to figure out how to run a language server for testing.
 I will look through other plugins to see how they handle it.
 No promise on time.

 </details>